It’s Pi Day, better known as March 14th – 3.14 (3.1415926535897932384).

 A few more tidbits about

 — Pi is the ratio of the circumference of a circle to its diameter.
-It’s not equal to the ratio of any two whole numbers, so an approximation
+However, it’s not equal to the ratio of any two whole numbers, just an approximation.

 — 22/7 — is used in many calculations.

-— Pi is essential in architecture and construction and was used frequently by early astronomers.
+— Pi is essential in architecture and construction.
+Also, it was used frequently by early astronomers.

 — There are no occurrences of the sequence 123456 in the first million digits of pi .